mhazrd/dog_breed_classifier/README.md

 Therefore, the backbone-model and transfer-learning can make it easier to get a good performance on custom task because these models are already trained carefully to extract good visual features with a lot of searches and data.

+### Potential improvements

+The fine-tuned classification layer achieves a much better accuracy than the custom model without a pretrained backbone.
+However, It wasn't easy to achieve an accuracy over 80% with just VGG19 + Dense-layer based architecture.
+It can be further optimized to improve with the following methods:

+1. Use more sophisticated optimization algorithm with proper hyperparameters
+2. Search a better architecture for the classification layer
+3. Try using more than 1 backbone pre-trained architecture

 ## How to test web app

 - Go to app directory and start the Flask api server